 Starting from Sunrise Point (bus stop 8), the trail descends into the heart of the Amphitheater area through the Queen’s Garden trail amidst the bizarre hoodoos and rock formations.

 The path is wide and well maintained, and the descent is relatively easy.
 In any case, you can retrace when you want and go back to the starting point.

 Step by step, passing by the hoodoos, it is also quite common to go through curious small tunnels, obviously not natural but made by man a long time ago.

-At some point along the path, you’ll meet the rock formation known as Queen Victoria…we have to be honest…even though we used our imagination…we were not able to see in the rock shape the historic sovereign…anyways this hoodoo was spectacular.
+At some point along the path, you’ll meet the rock formation known as Queen Victoria…we have to be honest…even though we used our imagination…we could not see in the rock shape the historic sovereign…anyways this hoodoo was spectacular.

-We suggest you the left path through ‘’Wall Street’’ that is the culminating point of the entire ascent.
-The last part of the rise is quite steep but the trail is well leveled and the beauty of the landscape worth the effort!
+We suggest proceeding on the left path through the ‘’Wall Street’’ that is the culminating point of the entire ascent.
+The last part of the rise is quite steep, but the trail is well levelled, and the beauty of the landscape worth the effort!

 Need to Know about Queen’s/Navajo loop combination